apache/spark/docs/sql-error-conditions.md

 {% comment %}
 Don't discuss error classes (e.g. `42`) or sub-classes (e.g. `K01`) with users.
 It's not helpful.
-Keep this documentation focused on error states and conditions, which is what users see and what they will typically be searching for when they encounter an error.
+Keep this documentation focused on error states (e.g. `58002`) and conditions (e.g.
+`AMBIGUOUS_COLUMN_REFERENCE`), which is what users see and what they will typically be searching for when they encounter an error.

 To update this information, edit `error-conditions.json`.
 The table below will be automatically derived from that file via `docs/util/build-error-docs.py`.